vikas9dev/spring-ai/docs/06-tool-calling-in-action---giving-llms-the-power-to-do-things_combined.md

 3. Rename the class to `HelpDeskChartClientConfig`.
 4. Name the bin `helpDeskChartClient`.
     📝 **Note:** A separate chat client bin is created for the help desk to provide a specific system prompt message tailored to this scenario.
-5. Inject the existing time tools under the default tools.
+5. It has the same configuration as the timeChatClient => Injected the existing time tools under the default tools.
-6. Inject new tools for database interactions directly using the `tools` method.
+6. We will inject new tools for database interactions directly using the `tools` method.

 ### Adding a System Message

-1. Create a new prompt template file named `HelpdeskSystemPromptTemplate` under the `Resources/Prompt Templates` folder.
+1. Create a new prompt template file named `HelpdeskSystemPromptTemplate` under the `resources/prompt- templates` folder.
-2. Add the following system message to the template file:
+2. Add the following system message to the template file (`helpDeskSystemPromptTemplate.st`):

     ```text
     You are a virtual help desk assistant for Easy Bytes, responsible for assisting employees and customers with their issues.